 4. Vitamin D

 Vitamin D has been found to help prevent viral illnesses and strengthen the immune system.
-The main source that provides us with vitamin D is the sun, but it can also be taken in supplement form.
-A particular study in Japan found that children with higher levels of vitamin D were less likely to contract Influenza A and recommended a high intake to strengthen children’s immune systems.
-So to protect you and your children from viral illnesses you should try to increase your exposure to the sun.
+The primary source of vitamin D is the sun, but it can also be taken in supplement form.
+A study in Japan found that children with higher vitamin D levels were less likely to contract Influenza A and recommended a high intake to strengthen children’s immune systems.
+So, to protect you and your children from viral illnesses, you should try to increase your exposure to the sun.

 Need more help?

-In an environment like Hong Kong, air pollution and common disease outbreaks are a threat to your child’s immune system.
-If your child often falls sick it could lead to more absences from school and affect their academic performance.
-But by exercising regularly and having a balanced diet, your child will be in his or her best state at school to study and focus.
+Air pollution and common disease outbreaks threaten your child’s immune system in an environment like Hong Kong.
+If your child often falls sick, it could lead to more absences from school and affect their academic performance.
+But by exercising regularly and having a balanced diet, your child will be in the best state at school to study and focus.

-If you would like to find out more on creating a well balanced nutrition plan for your child, OT&P’s nutritionists can create detailed dietary plans based on your child’s health needs.
-Or if you are concerned that your child may be experiencing health-related issues, you should consult with a general practitioner immediately.
+If you want to learn more about creating a well-balanced nutrition plan for your child, OT&P’s nutritionists can create detailed dietary plans based on your child’s health needs.
+If you are concerned about your child experiencing health-related issues, consult a general practitioner immediately.